nfroidure/VarStream/README.md

 ### Sharing variable trees in realtime
 VarStreams particularly suits with the JavaScript messaging systems.
-Communicate throught different JavaScript threads (or over the Network) has never been so simple.
+Communicate through different JavaScript threads (or over the Network) has never been so simple.

 This is particularly usefull for data driven applications.